 These are not the cheapest plans available, simply the cheapest equivalents plans (equal amounts of data).
-For our plans, we signed up for Cricket’s auto-pay to save an additional $5 each month, which is a no-brainer.
-Who wants junk mail, anyway?!
+For our plans, we signed up for Cricket's auto-pay to save an additional $5 each month, which is a no-brainer.
+Who wants junk mail, anyway?
+Not me.

-$540 a year?
-With no noticeable change in service or quality?
+We saved $540 a year.
+With no noticeable change in service or quality.

 We used this information to convince our friends and family to switch to Cricket Wireless almost 4 years ago.
-Needless to say, no one has switched back.
+Needless to say, they still thank us when they get their phone bill.
 We encourage you to do the same!